-Ghillie James takes on India with her kids (ages 3, 8 and 10) and finds herself learning some life lessons from them along the way.
+Ghillie James takes on India with kids (ages 3, 8 and 10) and finds herself learning some life lessons from them along the way…

-Luckily I was given a new insight to this extraordinarily diverse country by India travel guru and mother of two under-fours, Gemma Moffatt, who persuaded me that India can in fact be a great country to take kids to.
+Luckily I was given a new insight to this extraordinarily diverse country by India travel guru and mother of two under-fours, Gemma Moffatt, who persuaded me that India with kids can in fact make for a most memorable family holiday.
 Having lived in India for seven years and worked in the travel industry for even longer there really isn’t much she doesn’t know about the place and how to plan the perfect trip.

 Exposing my children to different cultures and opening their eyes to diversity at a young age, is to me, far the best the way to produce open-minded, worldly grownups.
 There is no doubt that a trip to India is a great way to do this, as it offers such a rich experience.
 Everywhere you go there is a fabulous story to tell, from the maharajas to the moghuls, Bollywood to the British Raj.

 The temples, palaces, street markets and bazaars are a feast for the senses.
 We hit the jackpot with THE best guide in Delhi, Seema – a lady who, at about 5ft (think Mrs Pepperpot), has the capacity to capture the attention of anyone from, in our case, a 3-year-old Paw Patrol fanatic (my youngest) to a 43-year-old history geek (my husband!) with her fabulous anecdotes and activities.